LSSTDESC/lcdata/docs/datasets.rst

 PanSTARRS-1 ``lcdata_download_ps1``      `Villar et al. 2020 <https://ui.adsabs.harvard.edu/abs/2020ApJ...905...94V>`_
 =========== ============================ =============================================================================

-Running these scripts will download the corresponding dataset(s).
+After installing lcdata, these scripts can be run from any directory on the command line to download the corresponding dataset(s).
 By default, these will be placed in ``./data/``, although the location can be changed with the ``--directory`` flag.

 Using downloaded datasets
 =========================